smikhalevski/roqueform/README.md

 The field update can be done transiently, so the parent won't be notified.
 You can think about this as a commit in git: you first stage your changes with `git add` and then commit them with `git commit`.

-To achieve this behavior we're going to use `setValue`/`dispatch` instead of `dispatchValue` that we discussed in [Field value updates](#field-value-updates) section:
+To achieve this behavior we're going to use `setTransientValue`/`dispatch` instead of `setValue` that we discussed in [Field value updates](#field-value-updates) section:

 ```ts